datasnack/datasnack.github.io/guide/installation.md

 ---

-After that follow these steps to install the Ghana Hub on your system:
+After that follow these steps to install the [Ghana Hub](https://github.com/datasnack/dh-ghana) on your system:

 1. Clone the repository to a new folder: `git clone git@github.com:datasnack/dh-ghana.git`
 2. Copy the `.env.example` to `.env`: `cp .env.example .env`
-3. Set `SECRET_KEY=` inside the `.env` with a secret value.
-Use this to create a random value: `python3 -c 'import secrets; print(secrets.token_hex(100))`
+3. Open the `.env` file and make sure the following variables are configured `SECRET_KEY`, `DATAHUB_NAME` (instructions are inside the .env file)
-4. Run `$ docker-compose up -d`.
+4. Run `$ docker compose up -d`.
 This will spin up the Data Hub Django project as well as a PostGIS database.

 Wait/check until [http://localhost:8000/](http://localhost:8000/) is available in your browser and shows the Data Hub interface.

-From the [Release page](https://github.com/datasnack/dh-ghana/releases) of the Ghana Hub repo download the latest `.dump` file and save it inside the `data/` directory of the Ghana Hub folder.
+From the [release page](https://github.com/datasnack/dh-ghana/releases) of the Ghana Hub repo download the latest `.dump` file and save it inside the `data/` directory of the Ghana Hub folder.
 This contains the shapes for Ghana as well as the pre-processed Data Layers.

-Import it by running: `docker-compose exec data-hub python manage.py restore data/<dump file>`
+Import it by running: `$ docker compose exec datahub python manage.py restore data/<dump file>`

-Now you should be able to browse and interact with the Data Hub.
-Login with the user `admin` and the password `admin`.
+You can now browse the interface of the Data Hub.

+To use the backend (located at [http://localhost:8000/admin](http://localhost:8000/admin)) you need to create a new user by running: `$ docker compose exec datahub python manage.py createsuperuser`

 ## File system structure